Kyuhunter/dwz-discord-bot/README.md

    - Make sure `.env` file exists and is properly formatted
    - Verify that `DISCORD_TOKEN` is set correctly
    - Only `DISCORD_TOKEN` is required; other values are auto-detected

+4. **DWZ search not working**
+   - Verify internet connection for accessing dwz.de
+   - Check if the search name is spelled correctly
+   - Try using different search terms or partial names

 ## Contributing